Cisco-Talos/clamav-documentation/src/faq/faq-pua.md

 * Packed

     This is a detection for files that use some kind of runtime packer.
 A runtime packer  can be used to reduce the size of executable files without the need for an external unpacker.
-While this can't be considered malicious in general, runtime packers are widely used with malicious files since they can prevent a already known malware from detection by an Antivirus product.
+While this can't be considered malicious in general, runtime packers are widely used with malicious files since they can prevent a already known malware from detection by an anti-virus product.

 * PwTool